astronomer/docs/astro/manage-deployments-as-code.md

 Create a Deployment template file to programmatically create new Deployments based on configurations from an existing Deployment.
 A template file is a YAML configuration file that includes all information about a Deployment except for its name, description field, and metadata.

-To create a template file, run the following command.
+To create a template file from an existing Deployment, run the following command.
 Replace `<deployment-template>` with your preferred name for the new template file.

+``sh
+astro deployment inspect <deployment-id> > <deployment-template> --template ``

 ### Template file contents